icopy-site/awesome/docs/awesome/Awesome-Unicode.md

 The Unicode Standard defines codes for characters used in all the major languages written today.
 Scripts include the European alphabetic scripts, Middle Eastern right-to-left scripts, and many scripts of Asia.

-The Unicode Standard further includes punctuation marks, diacritics, mathematical symbols, technical symbols, arrows, dingbats, emoji, etc. It provides codes for diacritics, which are modifying character marks such as the tilde (https://github.com/jagracey/Awesome-Unicode/blob/master/~), that are used in conjunction with base characters to represent accented letters (https://github.com/jagracey/Awesome-Unicode/blob/master/ñ, for example).
+The Unicode Standard further includes punctuation marks, diacritics, mathematical symbols, technical symbols, arrows, dingbats, emoji, etc. It provides codes for diacritics, which are modifying character marks such as the tilde (~), that are used in conjunction with base characters to represent accented letters (ñ, for example).
 In all, the Unicode Standard, Version 9.0 provides codes for 128,172 characters from the world's alphabets, ideograph sets, and symbol collections.

 The majority of common-use characters fit into the first 64K code points, an area of the codespace that is called the basic multilingual plane, or BMP for short.
 There are sixteen other supplementary planes available for encoding other characters, with currently over 850,000 unused code points.
 More characters are under consideration for addition to future versions of the standard.